Parc la Fontaine

 Parc la Fontaine Reviews

-out of 5 Parc La Fontaine is a beautiful, easily accessible place with huge playground, picnic area, water fountain, snack bar and free Wi-Fi., situated in the heart of city.
+5 Star Rating Parc La Fontaine is a beautiful, easily accessible place with huge playground, picnic area, water fountain, snack bar and free Wi-Fi., situated in the heart of city.
 Good for stroll, sunset, skiing, biking, hiking and skating.
 I have visited this park couple of times in autumn, summer and winter.
 The ambiance of the park is really good and vibrant in all the sessions with lots of musics during the summer.

 Shikha Singh - a month ago

-(Winter 2024) I tried to cross country ski here, people don't care for signs, completely ridiculous, they walk all over the carved skiing path when there is a clean walking designated area right next to it, absolutely no respect, it was not an enjoyable experience to ski, I recommend to ski at the Botanical Gardens, absolutely amazing space, lots of room and people respect the ski path.
+4 Star Rating (Winter 2024) I tried to cross country ski here, people don't care for signs, completely ridiculous, they walk all over the carved skiing path when there is a clean walking designated area right next to it, absolutely no respect, it was not an enjoyable experience to ski, I recommend to ski at the Botanical Gardens, absolutely amazing space, lots of room and people respect the ski path.
+(Fall 2023) It's a great big parc to take a nice stroll through, new installations at play parc, a lot of fun to climb, however, there are no benches anywhere to sit on, you have to scrounge on the ground to watch your kid play, this is why I removed a star, please install some benches.

 Elizabeth Martel - a month ago

-Vibrant park - a must see of your stop in Montreal - even if only for the entrance to gain a view of the full range of Canada’s natural colours
+5 Star Rating Vibrant park - a must see of your stop in Montreal - even if only for the entrance to gain a view of the full range of Canada’s natural colours

 Alisha Chering - 5 months ago

-Parc La Fontaine in Montreal is a must-visit destination for anyone looking for a relaxing and enjoyable outdoor experience.
+5 Star Rating Parc La Fontaine in Montreal is a must-visit destination for anyone looking for a relaxing and enjoyable outdoor experience.
 This park is a safe haven for locals and tourists alike to gather, socialize, play sports, and relax on their own.
 The park is huge and easily accessible on public transportation, making it a convenient destination for anyone visiting Montreal.
 The park is beautifully designed with gardens, lawns, and geometric shapes, making it a microcosm of Montreal.
 The park is well-maintained and offers a variety of activities, including hiking, biking, and jogging.
 The park's 1.8-mile loop trail is an easy route that takes an average of 32 minutes to complete.
 Overall, Parc La Fontaine is a beautiful and peaceful oasis in the heart of Montreal, and I highly

 Amar Adiya - 11 months ago

-The park is beautiful, has a great space for barbecue and various physical activities.
+5 Star Rating The park is beautiful, has a great space for barbecue and various physical activities.
 It has a sand court for volleyball and footvolley.
 It has tennis courts, good space for running and walking both in the surroundings and in the middle of the park.
 It has a beautiful artificial lake, it is well wooded.
 In winter there is an ice skating rink.
 On summer weekends it gets crowded, so if you plan on doing an activity, arrive early to choose the place.

 Lorena Haack - 11 months ago